nais/doc/addons/tokenx.md

 {% hint style="danger" %}
 Status: currently in open beta.

-Only available in *GCP* and for *self-service/citizen facing applications* for now (however other use-cases have been identified)
+Only available in *GCP* and for *self-service/citizen facing applications* for now (however other use-cases have been identified).
+Token X can  be used as a trusted issuer on-prem in dev-fss and prod-fss clusters even though the token exchange functionality is only availabe in GCP.
 {% endhint %}

 **TokenX** is the short term for [OAuth 2.0 Token Exchange](https://www.rfc-editor.org/rfc/rfc8693.html) implemented in a **k8s** context.
 It consists of mainly 3 components: